-Ross is the 85th President of the SoR Presidential Team.
-Graduating from Glasgow Caledonian University in 2009, Ross took up post at the Beatson West of Scotland Cancer Centre where he was elected health and safety representative for the Society.
+Ross graduated from Glasgow Caledonian University in 2009, and took up post at the Beatson West of Scotland Cancer Centre where he was elected health and safety representative for the Society.
 He is currently a senior radiographer at the Lanarkshire Beatson satellite centre employed by NHS Greater Glasgow & Clyde.
 Ross conducted research into workplace stress and became embedded in negotiations at senior levels.
 This saw him elected as national health & safety representative to Scottish Council.
 After a three year term he took up the seat of national equality representative and he has acted as vice-chair.
 He is also a past chairperson of the Delegate Conference Committee and the Health & Safety Forum.

 Qualified as a diagnostic radiographer, Tom has worked in multiple modalities including CT, MRI and projectional radiography.
 Currently, Tom is the lead clinical educator at Lancashire Teaching Hospitals, working alongside the undergraduate radiographer programme at Cumbria University.
 Tom is a certified industrial relations representative, as well as being a union learning rep, and he has successfully supported members through a range of consultations, service redesigns and improvements; work that led to him winning the SoR UK Rep of the Year award in 2018.
 Known for a passion to patient centred working, Tom is an advocate for radiographer professional development and AHP workforce collaborations.